-In particular, this implies that the precise supersymmetries left unbroken are determined by the direction of the generalized angular momentum associated to the particle.
+In particular, this implies that the supersymmetries that are left unbroken are determined by the direction of the generalized angular momentum associated to the particle.
 Interestingly, this accommodates the static case discussed previously where, by placing the particle in one of the two poles of the sphere and using eqs.~\eqref{eq:projectorstatic} and \eqref{eq:signprojectorstatic}, we are lead to

 in agreement with \eqref{eq:signprojectorstationary} above.
-This observation clarifies why particles and antiparticles, whose electric and magnetic charges are equal in magnitude but opposite in sign, can preserve identical supersymmetries when located at antipodal points on $\mathbf{S}^2$.
-The resulting configuration possess the same generalized angular momentum!
-Consequently, in the more general scenario where the D-brane probes also move on the sphere, one may still obtain BPS multi-particle states \textit{if and only if} the absolute value of the total angular momentum $\boldsymbol{J}$ of the system equals the sum of those of the individual constituents
+This observation clarifies why particles and antiparticles, whose electric and magnetic charges are equal in magnitude but opposite in sign, preserve identical supersymmetries when located at antipodal points on $\mathbf{S}^2$.
+The resulting configurations possess the same generalized angular momentum!
+Consequently, in the more general scenario where the D-brane probes also move on the sphere, one may obtain BPS multi-particle states \textit{if and only if} the absolute value of the total angular momentum $\boldsymbol{J}$ of the system equals the sum of the angular momenta of the individual constituents

 since they all project out the same set of supercharges, see Figure \ref{sfig:stationary}.

 In the remainder, we demonstrate that condition \eqref{eq:dyncondkappasymm} together with \eqref{eq:projstationary} suffice to ensure that eq.~\eqref{eq:kappaMaioranaImaginary} holds.
 Indeed, focusing on the linear terms in $\{\cos\tau, \sin\tau, \cos \phi, \sin \phi\}$ we find